ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Come here, child," cried her father as she appeared.
 "I have sent for you on an affair of importance.
 I understand that Mr. Collins has made you an offer of marriage.
 Is it true?"
 Elizabeth replied that it was.
-"Very well--and this offer of marriage you have refused?"
+"Very well -- and this offer of marriage you have refused?"

 "I have, sir."